Sheryoo/simple-calculator/README.md

-# Calculator
+# Gallery

-> This is very simple calculator app using html,css,javascript
+> This is a simple calculator app using HTML, CSS, and javascript

 ## Built With

-* html
+* HTML
-* css
+* CSS
-* javascript
+* Javascript
 * Love

 ## Authors

 * **Sheryoo0** - *Initial work* - [Sheryoo](https://github.com/Sheryoo)

-See also the list of [contributors](https://github.com/clock/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/simple-calculator/contributors) who participated in this project.

 ## License